hipay/hipay-docs/hipay-enterprise-sdk-woocommerce/13-capture-refund.md

 Once the capture is made, a line appears for each item, indicating "Captured with HiPay" or the quantities and amounts captured.
 The status of the order will evolve to:
-- **Partially captured** if you have not captured all of the items of the order,
+- **Partially captured** if you have not captured all the items of the order,
 - **Processing** if you have captured them all.

 "Partially captured" is a status added by the HiPay extension that allows you to easily identify